eyecuelab/labnotebook/README.md

 Copy your post into the `_posts/` directory.

-Add and commit your new post to the git repository.
+Add and commit your new post to the Git repository.

 ```
 git add _posts/2015-02-09-hello-world.md
 git commit -m "add a new post"
 ```

-Use git to push your changes to the `gh-pages` branch of `eyecuelab/labnotebook`:
+Use Git to push your changes to the `gh-pages` branch of `eyecuelab/labnotebook`:

 ```